finding-clients-through-funnels-as-a-freelancer

 Step 1: Determine who your target audience is and do some research on them

-The first step, is the most important, and we believe this to be true.
+The first step is the most important, and we believe this to be true.
 Before you begin optimizing your site for the sales funnel, you must first determine who your funnel is intended for.
 After you’ve figured out who your target market is and what they want to buy, the next steps become a lot easier.

 Step 2: Make your landing page more effective

-After you’ve gathered all of the necessary information about your target audience, it’s time to customise your website landing page to their preferences.
+After you’ve gathered all of the necessary information about your target audience, it’s time to customize your website landing page to their preferences.
 Varied populations have different interests, therefore you can’t expect to appeal to all of them with the same generic website.

 Step 3: Make a preliminary offer